phil-opp/blog_os/blog/content/second-edition/posts/09-paging-introduction/index.md

 ![EXCEPTION: Page Fault, Accessed Address: VirtAddr(0xdeadbeaf), ExceptionStackFrame: {…}](qemu-page-fault.png)

 The `CR2` register indeed contains `0xdeadbeaf`, the address that we tried to access.
-This virtual address has no mapping in the page tables, so a page fault occured.
+This virtual address has no mapping in the page tables, so a page fault occurred.

 We see that the current instruction pointer is `0x20430a`, so we know that this address points to a code page.
 Code pages are mapped read-only by the bootloader, so reading from this address works but writing causes a page fault.
 You can try this by changing the `0xdeadbeaf` pointer to `0x20430a`: